 There are a few priories in Gloucestershire, most of which are in Gloucester.
 The priories of Gloucester are all within walking distance of each other and make a great walk through history.
-There are many churches and the cathedral to see in the city, enabling you to experience the cities religious history.
+There are many churches and the cathedral to see in the city.
+Thus enabling you to experience the city’s religious history.

 What is a Priory?

 A priory is a monastery of men or women that live under religious vows that a prior or prioress oversees.
 Priories may be houses of mendicant friars or nuns or monasteries of monks or nuns.
 Houses of canons regular and canonesses regular also use this term, the alternative being “canonry”.

 Priories of Gloucester